climber2002/climber2002.github.io/source/_posts/2015-02-08-deploy-rails-application-on-ubuntu-14-dot-04.markdown

 {% endcodeblock %}

 After installation we can run **sudo service monit status** to confirm that monit service is already started.

+# Nodejs
+We need a Javascript runtime so we are going to install Nodejs.

+{% codeblock lang:bash %}

+sudo apt-get -y install nodejs

+{% endcodeblock %}

 # Summary
 In this part we setup a VM server and installed Nginx and PostgreSQL.
 In next part we will see how to deploy our rails app by using capistrano.